Toloka/docs/en/template-builder/troubleshooting/troubleshooting.md

   **How to fix:** Make sure that you provided a correct media file link.

 - **Cause:** The media file format is not supported.
-File format support depends on the annotator's browser, OS, and device.
+File format support depends on the Toloker's browser, OS, and device.

   **How to fix:** Try using files in one of the specified formats.